n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.copper.md

+---
+title: Copper node - n8n Documentation
+description: Documentation for the Copper node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Copper

 The Copper node allows you to automate work in Copper, and integrate Copper with other applications. n8n has built-in support for a wide range of Copper features, including getting, updating, deleting, and creating companies, customer sources, leads, projects and tasks.